 In biological evolution, the information storage medium is the genes, the generation of new alternatives is by sexual recombination or genetic mutation, and selection is performed by nature according to a criteria of "fitness" based on reproductive success.
 The same process of change occurs in ecological, economic, and cultural systems, but the elements on which the process works are different.
-For example, in cultural evolution the storage medium is the culture (the oral tradition, books, film or other storage medium for passing on behavioral norms), the generation of new alternatives is through innovation by individual members or groups in the culture, and selection is again based on the reproductive success of the alternatives generated, but reproduction is carried out by the spread and copying of the behavior through the culture rather than biological reproduction.
+For example, in cultural evolution the storage medium is the culture (the oral tradition, books, film, or other storage medium for passing on behavioral norms), the generation of new alternatives is through innovation by individual members or groups in the culture, and selection is again based on the reproductive success of the alternatives generated, but reproduction is carried out by the spread and copying of the behavior through the culture rather than biological reproduction.
 One may also talk of "economic" evolution, a subset of cultural evolution dealing with the generation, storage, and selection of alternative ways of producing things and allocating that which is produced.
-The field of "evolutionary economics" has grown up in the last decade or so based on these ideas [43].
+The field of "evolutionary economics" has grown up based on these ideas (see Day, 1989; Day & Groves, 1975).
 Evolutionary theories in economics have already been successfully applied to problems of technical change, to the development of new institutions, and to the evolution of means of payment.

-For large, slow-growing animals like humans, genetic evolution has a built-in bias towards the long-run.
+For large, slow-growing animals such as humans, genetic evolution has a built-in bias toward the relatively long run.
 Changing the genetic structure of a species requires that characteristics (phenotypes) be selected and accumulated by differential reproductive success.
 Behaviors learned or acquired during the lifetime of an individual cannot be passed on genetically.
-Genetic evolution is therefore usually a relatively slow process requiring many generations to significantly alter a species' physical and biological characteristics.
+In slow-growing species, genetic evolution is therefore usually a relatively slow process requiring many generations to significantly alter the species' physical and biological characteristics.

-Cultural evolution is potentially much faster.
+Cultural evolution is potentially much faster in long-lived species such as humans.
 Technical change is perhaps the most important and fastest evolving cultural process.
-Learned behaviors that are successful, at least in the short term, can be almost immediately spread to other members of the culture and passed on in the oral, written, or video record.
-The increased speed of adaptation that this process allows has been largely responsible for homo sapiens, amazing success at appropriating the resources of the planet.
-Vitousek et al. [44] estimate that humans now directly control from 25 to 40% of the total primary production of the planet's biosphere, and this is beginning to have significant effects on the biosphere, including changes in global climate and in the planet's protective ozone shield.
+Learned behaviors that are successful, at least in the short term, can be almost immediately spread to other members of the culture and be passed on in the oral, written, or video record.
+The increased speed of adaptation that this process allows has been largely responsible for homo sapiens' amazing success at appropriating the resources of the planet.
+Vitousek, Ehrlich, Ehrlich, and Matson (1986) estimated that humans now directly control from 25% to 40% of the total primary production of the planet's biosphere, and this is beginning to have significant effects on the biosphere, including changes in global climate and in the planet's protective ozone shield.

 Both the benefits and the costs of this rapid cultural evolution are potentially significant.
 Like a car that has increased speed, humans are in more danger of running off the road or over a cliff.
-Cultural evolution lacks the built-in long-run bias of genetic evolution and is susceptible to being led by its hyper-efficient short-run adaptability over a cliff into the abyss.
+Cultural evolution lacks the built-in long-run bias of genetic evolution and is susceptible to being led by its hyperefficient short-run adaptability over a cliff into the abyss.

 Another major difference between cultural and genetic evolution may serve as a countervailing bias, however.
-As Arrow has pointed out, cultural and economic evolution, unlike genetic evolution, can at least to some extent employ foresight [45].
+As Arrow (1962) has pointed out, cultural and economic evolution, unlike genetic evolution, can at least to some extent employ foresight.
 If society can see the cliff, perhaps it can be avoided.